dilettacal/nmt_seq2seq/README.md

 Pre-State-of-the-Art systems adopted an Attention-Mechanism which allowed to focus on the relevant part of the source sentences, and which were taken into consideration during the decoding phase.

 The base of this mechanism can be found in the above mentioned papers by Sutskever and Cho.

+## Code references
+The code in this repository is mainly based on this work by Luke Melas-Kyriazi: [Machine-Translation](https://github.com/lukemelas/Machine-Translation).
+The code has been readapted to meet my thesis requirements.

 ## How to use the program